sairamcharan9/studyplannerAI/PRIVACY_POLICY.md

 ## 9. Contact Us

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at [Your Support Email/Link].
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at support@studyplannerai.com.